Loaded Sweet Potatoes

 - Baking sheet

-Preheat the oven to 425°F. Halve the sweet potatoes lengthwise and transfer to a baking sheet.
-Rub the potatoes with ½ tsp vegetable oil each and a pinch of salt and pepper.
-Roast, cut side down, until tender, about 25 to 30 minutes.
+Preheat the oven to 425°F. Halve the sweet potatoes lengthwise and place on a baking sheet cut side down.
+Rub each half with ½ tsp vegetable oil and a sprinkle with a pinch of salt and pepper.
+Roast until tender, 20 to 25 minutes.

-In a medium bowl, combine the butter and white miso paste.
-Using the back of a fork, mash until well mixed.
-Place a large nonstick skillet over high heat with 1 tsp vegetable oil.
-Once hot, add just half the sliced scallions.
-Cook until charred in spots, about 2 to 3 minutes, then transfer to the bowl with the butter.
-Stir the charred scallion miso butter to combine and set aside.
+Add the butter and white miso paste to a medium bowl.
+Using the back of a fork, mash until combined.
+Heat 1 tsp vegetable oil in a large nonstick skillet over high heat.
+Add just half the sliced scallions.
+Cook until charred in spots, 2 to 3 minutes, and add to the bowl with the miso butter.
+Stir the charred scallion miso butter.

-Crumble the tempeh with your hands.
+Crumble the tempeh.
 Return the skillet to medium-high heat with 2 tbsp vegetable oil.
-Once hot, add the crumbled tempeh and a pinch of salt and pepper.
-Cook, tossing occasionally, until browned in places and crispy, about 4 to 7 minutes.
-Remove from heat, sprinkle with Chinese five-spice, and toss to coat evenly.
+Add the crumbled tempeh and a pinch of salt and pepper.
+Cook, tossing occasionally, until crispy and browned in places, 5 to 7 minutes.
+Remove from heat and toss with the Chinese five-spice powder.

-Add the sesame oil, rice vinegar, and a pinch of salt and pepper to the bowl with the chopped lettuce.
-Gently toss the citrus salad to coat evenly.
+Add the sesame oil, rice vinegar, and a pinch of salt and pepper to the bowl with the orange and lettuce.
+Gently toss the citrus salad to evenly coat.
+Use a fork to slightly mash the sweet potato flesh.
+Spread the charred scallion miso butter on the roasted sweet potatoes and top with five-spice tempeh and remaining sliced scallions.
+Serve with the cooked quinoa and citrus salad.
+Tuck in!